AliBaghizadeh/Liquidity-Pool-Management/README.md

 ## Test the API
 1- Access the API Documentation: http://127.0.0.1:8000/docs<br>

-2- Test the /add_liquidity Endpoint, by Try Out, for example using:<br>
+2- Test the /add_liquidity Endpoint, by Try It Out, for example by changing values of the following entries and Execute:<br>
 user_id: A user identifier (e.g., "user1234")<br>
 token_a_amount: Amount of token A to add to liquidity<br>
 token_b_amount: Amount of token B to add to liquidity<br>

 3- Expected response: A successful response should return a JSON object with the transaction details, including transaction_id and status.

+Example of Response body:

+{
+  "message": "Added liquidity for user user1234", "token_a_amount": 200,
+  "token_b_amount": 100,
+  "transaction_id": "1965a228af704f1ce3f16ac1dd702280f45ad0f6ae25bc5848005debbdd32944",
+  "status": 1
+}